feathersui/feathersui-website/docs/haxe-openfl/text-input.md

 sidebar_label: TextInput
 ---

-The [`TextInput`](https://api.feathersui.com/current/feathers/controls/TextInput.html) class displays editable text.
+The [`TextInput`](https://api.feathersui.com/current/feathers/controls/TextInput.html) class displays editable text in a single line.

+> For editable text with multiple wrapping lines and scrolling, see the [`TextArea`](./text-area.md) component.

 ## The Basics